Chart Color Schemes

 Jindabyne - Berridale lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Jindabyne-Berridale's population is approximately 8,783 as of November 2025.
-This figure represents a growth of 748 people, or 9.3%, since the 2021 Census which recorded a population of 8,035.
-The increase is inferred from the estimated resident population of 8,591 in June 2024 and an additional 156 validated new addresses since the Census date.
-This results in a population density of 2.2 persons per square kilometer.
-Jindabyne-Berridale's growth rate exceeded that of its SA3 area (4.5%) and SA4 region, indicating it as a growth leader.
-Overseas migration contributed approximately 54.7% to the overall population gains, with all drivers including interstate migration and natural growth being positive factors.
+Jindabyne-Berridale's population was around 8,783 as of November 2025.
+This figure reflects a growth of 748 people, representing a 9.3% increase since the 2021 Census, which reported a population of 8,035.
+The change is inferred from ABS's estimated resident population of 8,591 in June 2024 and an additional 156 validated new addresses since the Census date.
+This results in a density ratio of 2.2 persons per square kilometer.
+Jindabyne-Berridale's growth exceeded that of its SA3 area (4.5%) and SA4 region, marking it as a growth leader.
+Overseas migration contributed approximately 54.7% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the area is projected to increase by 2,838 persons based on the latest annual ERP population numbers, reflecting a total increase of 29.7% over the 17-year period.
+Future population dynamics anticipate a significant increase in the top quartile of Australia's regional areas, with Jindabyne-Berridale expected to increase by 2,838 persons to 2041 based on latest annual ERP population numbers, reflecting an overall increase of 29.7% over the 17 years.

 Frequently Asked Questions - Population